You are here

 Typical Work

-Supervises and instructs speech pathology/audiology staff and students, assigns and schedules work, conducts annual performance evaluations, recommends disciplinary actions, acts upon leave requests;
+Supervises and/or instructs speech pathology/audiology staff, students and/or support staff; assigns and schedules work, conducts annual performance evaluations, recommends disciplinary actions, acts upon leave requests;

 Conducts demonstration evaluations and treatment sessions to assist in the professional and clinical training of students;